subashcs/ssg-personal-blog/data/blog/the-html-dialog-element.md

 The Dialog element is a new HTML5 element to create dialogs such as pop-ups, modals, alerts, and more.
 This may be no new feature for the Javascript users who could have done this with a simple UI library.
 But keep in mind that it comes out of the box with Browser native support i.e. no hassle for extra add-ons.

 Though the &lt;dialog&gt; element was introduced a long ago, it was not fully supported by major browsers such as Chrome.
 Recently, In May 2023 Google announced support for the HTML5 dialog element in Chrome-97 including all web platforms.
+This is a good sign for developers that the browser support is rising for this portent feature.

 The HTML5 dialog element provides the following built-in features.
+They are:

 - Focus management for dialog
 - Tab tracking
-- Keeping pop-ups stacking context
+- Keeping stacking context

+## Usage

 We can define the Dialog element on our HTML simply using the **dialog** keyword.
 Here is a sample code for defining a dialog element.